 The UCAS website provides key dates regarding the admissions process.

 If we receive an application form and are impressed by the grades, personal statement and reference, we will recommend the applicant for an offer.
-They will also be given the opportunity to attend an optional interview.
+Once an applicant has received an offer applicants will be able to book a place on a Post Offer Visit Day.

 Here at York, we work hard to make sure our graduates are fit for the workplace when they leave us.
 For this reason, we regularly consult with industry leaders so that we can ensure our teaching remains up to date and relevant in the workplace.